 The Analyze process will reset any existing star ratings, color labels, or flags on your photos. |

-Once you have completed the duplicate review process, you can review the Eyes Closed and Blurry categories using the same process.
+Once you have completed the review process, you can review the Duplicates, Eyes Closed, and Blurry (if enabled) categories specifically if you prefer using the same process after selecting their category in Lightpanel.

 Comments